snoh666/Snohsenger/README.md

 # Snohsenger

-> Simple messenger for 2 users using firebase realtime-database
+## Simple group messenger using firebase realtime-database on front to have everything in static web page for accesibility and possible action on gh pages.

-Just clone it or download to your computer.<br>

-Change firebase config and feel free to use it.
+Change firebase config and feel free to use it on your own site or in own project.